My Ceph Cluster runs now! And it is amizingly powerful 🙂

 $ flash_eraseall /dev/mtd3

 This took (especially for /dev/mtd3) a few minutes… After re-powering the board, all went fine and the system from SD-Card came up.
-It made its SSH service available on the network.
-Default user should be root
+Keep the serial console connected or log in via SSH (user:root/pass:1234

 Now update the system, change the hostname and reboot: